 The Corsair STRAFE RGB MK.2 is very good for programming.
 It feels well-built and comfortable, with customizable RGB backlighting, and any key can be set as a macro.
 Our unit uses Cherry MX Red switches that feel fairly light to type on, although it's also available in Cherry MX Silent switches.
 Unfortunately, it can't pair to multiple devices at once since it has no wireless connectivity options.

 The Corsair STRAFE RGB MK.2 is a full-sized keyboard that takes up quite a bit of room on your desk.
 The wrist rest is removable if you want to save space.
+If you'd like a TenKeyLess keyboard, check out the Corsair K65 LUX RGB.

 It has good build quality.
 It's made primarily of plastic with an aluminum strip along the top, and it exhibits minimal flex.
 The ABS plastic keycaps wobble a little, but it isn't noticeable while typing.
 The thin rubber feet at the bottom do a good job of keeping the keyboard in place; however, the incline feet aren't as grippy.
 The included wrist rest is made of hard plastic and it isn't padded.
 The wrist rest connectors feel cheap and brittle, and they're quite difficult to attach, but they feel sturdy when in place.